djhaskin987/mtn/README.md

 rows containing primitive values as described above.

-The first line contains a table name, which starts with an alphabetic character and may contain alphanumeric characters and the underscore character (`_`).
+The first line contains a table name, which starts with an alphabetic character or underscore (`_`) and may contain alphanumeric characters and the underscore character (`_`).
 At the end of the table name, a newline character is expected, ending the table name line.

 The next line contains a table header.
 Each column in the table has an associated name and these names are found within the table header.
-They are separated from each other by a tab character and the line is ended with a newline.
+They are separated from each other by one or more tab characters and the line is ended with a newline.
 The column names follow the same format as the table name.

 The next lines, if non-empty, constitute the rows within the table, one row per line.
 Each row contains several cells, with each cell containing data.
 Cells